 There is a different application route per the IRS Fresh Start program you wish to benefit from.
 Here are the details required:

 - Payment plans – You can download and fill out the Form 9465 (Installment Agreement Request).
 More details here.

 - Installment plans – The application depends on whether you are a business owner or employee and the total debt owed.

 - Offers in Compromise – You can file Form 433-F, 433-A, and Form 656 to initiate the process.

 Note that it may take from a few minutes and up to 48 months to receive approval.
 Given the many parameters tied to the IRS Fresh Start program, trying to address the issue on your own may compromise your ability to take full advantage of the initiative.
 So, before you do anything, it is paramount to understand the ins and outs of the program first.

 It is also critical that you assess your situation properly so that you can make the most informed and educated decision when choosing a solution.

-For that reason, it’s best to consult trusted tax professionals like us who will actively analyze your situation and strategize a plan that will best suit your unique requirements.
-Additionally, we can become your voice and aggressively negotiate (and possibly even settle your debts for much less than what you owe at that given time) on your behalf.
+For that reason, if you have a delinquent tax debt with the IRS or you’re in the midst of an IRS audit, it’s best to consult trusted tax professionals like us who will actively analyze your situation and strategize a plan that will best suit your unique requirements.
+Additionally, we can become your voice and aggressively negotiate with the IRS (and possibly even settle your debts for much less than what you owe at that given time) on your behalf.

-Contact us today and let’s see how we can make the most of the Fresh Start program for you.
+Contact us today for a free tax consultation and let’s see how we can make the most of the IRS Fresh Start program for you.